-The ICE ERO Detention Reporting and Information Line is a toll-free service that provides a direct channel for agency stakeholders to communicate directly with ERO to answer questions and resolve concerns.
+The ICE ERO Detention Reporting and Information Line is a toll-free service that provides a direct channel for agency stakeholders to communicate with ERO to answer questions and resolve concerns.
 Stakeholders may reach the ICE ERO Detention Reporting and Information Line by dialing 1-888-351-4024.
-Live trained operators are available Monday through Friday (excluding holidays) from 8:00 a.m. to 8:00 p.m.
+Live trained operators are available Monday through Friday (excluding holidays) from 8 a.m. to 8 p.m.
 (Eastern Time) to respond to inquiries from those in ICE detention and from community members.
-Language assistance, including Spanish operators, is also available.

 Call center representative will answer calls and assist with resolution on subjects such as:

-Since it launched in September 2012, the Detention Reporting and Information Line has resolved more than 2,000 case assistance calls monthly on average.
+Since it launched in September 2012, the Detention Reporting and Information Line has resolved, on average, more than 2,000 case-assistance calls each month.